 Chroma keying enables you to separate the object from the background and substitute the green background with a new one.
 As such, chroma key is immensely popular among Yout Tubers, live streamers, and influencers.

-Green screens offer countless possibilities to get creative and transform yourself in a completely different environment although you are just sitting in front of your green screen.
+Green screens offer countless possibilities to get creative and transform yourself into a completely different environment although you are just sitting in front of your green screen.

 Frequently Asked Questions